mindthemath/home/content/about.md

 ---
-title: "About Mind the Math"
+title: "Mind the Math: Innovating at the Speed of Thought"
 weight: 1
 tags: ["consulting", "mathematics", "software development"]
 categories: ["about"]